 Many manufacturers and producers of electronics now have their own trade-in or recycling programs.
 Visit their website or contact them to inquire about any program they may have.
 It’s important to let the manufacturers know that we, as consumers, are interested in programs like these, and also to let them know that they too should participate in the recycling of the products they produce.

-Listed below are some online trade-in or recycling programs where you may get value for that old electronic item towards a purchase for new electronic equipment.
+Listed below are just some of the online trade-in or recycling programs where you may get value for that old electronic item towards a purchase for new electronic equipment.
+For more options just enter “electronics recycling” into your favorite internet search engine.

 - MaxBack (Exchange & Recycle Used Electronics)